oilandsugar/ritual-dust/content/folklore/wyrd-terms.md

 To measure with the width of your arms stretched, it creates a strong connection between the body and the space and the land.
 It is also the action of bringing somebody closer to your heart and embrace them in your arms.

 ### Psychogeography
-The study of specific effects of the geographical environment, consciously organized or not, on the emotions and behaviour of individuals.
+The study of specific effects of the geographical environment, consciously organized or not, on the emotions and behaviour of individuals and also how the human psyche leave traces on the landscape over long periods of time.